suyashmishra-25/OPS445-Lab5/README.md

-This is the Lab 5 of course OPS445 at Seneca College by Prof. Leo Lu
+This is the Lab 05 of the course OPS445 at Seneca College taugh by Prof. Leo Lu